Deathgod121/Watch_Dogg/README.md

 Step 8: On your computer on your push bullet account, go to settings and click create access token.
 Copy this token.

-Step 9: Open the file 3_Watch_dogg.py with a text editor of your choice and and configure the section on lines 14, 17, 20 and 23.
+Step 9: Open the file 3_Watch_dogg.py with a text editor of your choice and configure the section on lines 14, 17, 20 and 23.
 Save the changes once you are done.

-Step 8: Creating a executable file for the file script this will make launching it easier.
+Step 8: Creating a executable file for the script this will make launching it easier.
 To do this create a new txt file and give it a name, watch_dogg.bat then in this file paste the following: python "<path_to_3_watch_dogg.py_file>" "<path_to_cords.txt_file>"
    - Eg: python "C:/examples/watch_dogg/3_Watch_dogg.py" "C:/examples/watch_dogg/cords.txt"

 This will create a batch file that we can double click to run the script.